-Hydro One's transmission business owns, operates and maintains Hydro One's transmission system, which accounts for approximately 98% of Ontario's transmission capacity based on revenue approved by the OEB.
-As at December 31, 2019, the Company's transmission business consists of the transmission system operated by its subsidiaries, Hydro One Networks and Hydro One Sault Ste.
-Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 75% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation (collectively, the First Nations Partners).
-The Company's 75% interest in NRLP was reduced to 55% in January 2020.
-See section "Other Developments - NRLP" for additional information.
-The Company's transmission business is rate-regulated and earns revenues mainly from charging transmission rates that are approved by the OEB.
+Hydro One's transmission business owns, operates and maintains Hydro One's transmission system, which accounts for approximately 98% of Ontario's transmission capacity based on revenue approved by the Ontario Energy Board (OEB).
+As at December 31, 2020, the Company's transmission business consists of the transmission system operated by its subsidiaries, Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
+Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation (collectively, the First Nations Partners).
+The Company's transmission business is rate-regulated and earns revenues mainly by charging transmission rates that are approved by the OEB.

-As at and for the year ended December 31 2019 2018 Electricity transmitted 1 (MWh) 135,101,455 137,436,546 Transmission lines spanning the province (circuit-kilometres) 30,122 30,166 Rate base (millions of dollars) 12,609 11,870 Capital investments (millions of dollars) 1,035 985 Assets placed in-service (millions of dollars) 1,082 1,164
+As at and for the year ended December 31 2020 2019 Electricity transmitted 1 (MWh) 132,225,424 135,101,455 Transmission lines spanning the province (circuit-kilometres) 30,093 30,122 Rate base (millions of dollars) 13,185 12,609 Capital investments (millions of dollars) 1,157 1,035 Assets placed in-service (millions of dollars) 948 1,082